 Oncology professionals must understand a variety of Medicare programs and initiatives to effectively manage their practice, appropriately report services and ensure high-quality care is delivered to their patients.
 ASCO provides below some information and important resources for practices looking to better familiarize themselves with Medicare structure, policies, reimbursement and fraud and abuse efforts.

-- ASCO Webinar on 2019 Medicare Physician Fee Schedule Final Rule Recording
+- ASCO PracticeNET Analysis of the Medicare Physician Fee Schedule Final Rule

 RAC Program Information and Resources